Kruger Park Travel

 Southern Kruger Park

-Lush, fertile savanna plains and permanent sources of water means Big 5 game viewing in southern Kruger is outstanding.
-This section of the national park is also rich in history as it served as the gateway to the port of Lourenço Marques (now Mozambique) for ancient traders.
+Lush, fertile savanna plains and permanent sources of water mean Big 5 game viewing in southern Kruger is outstanding.
+This section of the national park is also rich in history, as it served as the gateway to the port of Lourenço Marques (now Mozambique) for ancient traders.

 • Paul Kruger